Welcome to the Living With... series which presents first-hand accounts of life with mental illness and substance misuse.

 I had to take two months off from school as I had no energy to look after myself and struggled to function.
 My mum really looked after me during this time and eventually I was referred to Greater Manchester Mental Health for treatment.

 How have the staff at the Trust helped you?

-GMW staff were extremely kind and approachable and managed to put me at ease which was really helpful to my recovery.
+GMMH staff were extremely kind and approachable and managed to put me at ease which was really helpful to my recovery.